AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 To perform a gateway image upgrade:

 #.
 Click on Settings in the Aviatrix Controller main menu and select Maintenance.
 #.
 In the Selective Gateway Upgrade window, select the gateways to be upgraded.
-The system automatically selects the platform controller current software version and the compatible gateway image version for that software version.
+The system automatically selects the Platform Controller's current software version and the compatible gateway image version for that software version.
 #.
 Click on Image Upgrade.
 You can follow the status in the progress window.
 #.
 Verify the gateway upgrade by reviewing the gateway information in the Current Image Version column.